Aaron Blunck

 Aaron Blunck (born April 12, 1996) is an American freestyle skier from Crested Butte, Colorado.

 Career

 Blunck competed in the men's halfpipe event at the 2014 Winter Olympics in Sochi, Russia.
 He qualified for the final, where he placed seventh out of 12 competitors.

 Blunck won the gold medal at the 2017 Winter X Games in Aspen in the men's superpipe.

 During the summer, Blunck can be found at Mt.
 Hood, Oregon, where he hosts a Takeover Session at Windells Camp.

-Aaron Blunck is a U.S. freestyle skier who specializes in the halfpipe event.

-Here are some key things about him: